 When I graduated high school, I assumed I would be responsible for all of my expenses.
 That’s one reason I worked so hard in high school and saved so much money.
 Because when you know a need is coming, it’s always best to prepare.

 My brother and sister (twins) are two years older than me, and I realized after graduating that Mom and Dad still paid for a lot of their expenses.
 So I assumed they would pay for a lot of my expenses, as well.
 That was such a messy way of doing things — not knowing and assuming instead.

-Mom and Dad never explicitly said what they would or would not be okay paying for.
-It made me very anxious, but I could never get them to commit to anything.
+Mom and Dad never explicitly said what they would or would not pay for with me.
+It made me anxious, but I could never get them to commit to anything.
 Fifty percent of tuition after scholarships.
 Transportation costs.
 No medical assistance, but toiletries paid for — something!
 It would have been helpful if I knew that in advance.

 I never knew what my parents would pay or what I would have to pay.
 Honestly, I think it depended on their mood.
 Here’s what happened…

 I began paying for most things on my own — I’m way too anxious to let someone else have that much control over anything.
 Would they pay?
 Wouldn’t they pay?

 But there were things like major medical expenses I was more than happy to have them pay.
 But then that stopped in an odd fashion.